A Memento in the Heart of Uherské Hradiště

 This will be a fully virtual exhibition, with ambitions to replace functions of the classic brick-and-mortar museum.
 The history of the prison in Uherské Hradiště, Czech Republic, at the turn of 2021 seems complicated, even after many years of attempts to commemorate its tragic past with dignity.
 The creation of the immersive app is intended to partly erase the debt we as a modern society owe to this place and to the people who suffered there.

 The app will be free to the public.
 It will also be primarily site-specific, to be used in the vicinity of the closed prison.

 The work is being carried out by a team of activists, historians and developers.
-The purpose is to share and communicate the Uherské Hradiště prison's history, and the fate of the victims persecuted for their communist ideologies.
+The purpose is to share and communicate the Uherské Hradiště prison's history, and the fate of innocent victims persecuted by the communist regime.
 It will also be an example of innovative commemoration of one of society's more repressed memories.
 We want to support the development of a society that can enjoy increased access to its cultural heritage thanks to digital technologies.